 Condition can change the conclusion quickly

-Photography is condition-sensitive in ways that many non-specialists underestimate.
-Small condition issues can materially affect value, especially for vintage material.
+Photography is condition-sensitive.
+Small issues can materially affect value, especially for vintage material.

 Albumen and early photographic processes may show support deterioration, while mid-century prints can suffer from handling marks, poor storage, or non-archival mounting.